rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 - If your mobile app is using WebView to display Snap pop-up, then make sure that the app follows the points given below.
     *  Enable JavaScript capability for the WebView.
     *  Allow WebView to open bank web domain.
 	  A lot of payment methods within Snap, redirect the customer to the bank's website.
-Your mobile device needs to ensure that the app allows WebView to open the bank's website domains.
+Your mobile developer needs to ensure that the app allows WebView to open the bank's website domains.
 All domains needs to be whitelisted, as the customers can use any issuing bank credit card with any website domain.
 - For testing or on Sandbox environment, allow WebView to open Midtrans simulator domain: https://simulator.midtrans.com.
 Those configs may be found on app config/manifest.
 Or specific code when calling WebView.

 **Reason:**

-Since a lot of payment methods within Snap will redirect customer to bank website, merchant mobile device needs to make sure that the app allows WebView to open bank website domains.
+Since a lot of payment methods within Snap will redirect customer to bank website, merchant mobile developer needs to make sure that the app allows WebView to open bank website domains.
 This means whitelisting any domain to be opened.
 In case of credit card, customers can use any issuing bank credit card, for which the web domain can be anything.

 ### Why the Snap payment button is obscured/covered by Android's on-screen navigation bar, when rendered via merchant's app WebView?
 When you decide to render *Snap* within WebView of your app, please ensure to configure/implement WebView properly.
 WebView can sometimes behave unexpectedly on some devices/OS.
 It may not fully render the web page properly.
 Some elements like pay button can be obscured.